The '46664' Project

-The '46664' project was conceived by Nelson Mandela as a platform to raise awareness of the AIDS virus and raise funds to help its prevention.
-'46664' was Nelson Mandela's prison number whilst in prison on Robben Island.
+The '46664' project was conceived by Nelson Mandela as a platform to raise awareness of the AIDS virus and raise funds to help it's prevention.
+'46664' was his prison number whilst imprisoned on Robben Island.
 The project brought together many musicians, including Queen, Dave Stewart, Bono and Bob Geldof, as well as some modern pop stars and African musicians.

-although it premiered the video of the new track 'Say It's Not
+46664 Johannesburg (1 December 2007, no Queen involvement, although it premiered the video of the new track 'Say It's Not True')

 46664 - The Call